ShahriarRezghi/serio/README.md

 + It can also be used to save program options and restore them on startup.

 # Tests
-The tests are written with ```Google Test``` library.
 You won't have to run the tests but if you want to, do these in the project directory:

 ``` shell
 mkdir build && cd build